Georgia Association of Professional Process Servers

 The retired/inactive class of membership will have no voting rights.
 In the event a member in this class returns to an active role in the profession, they will be required to become a full member.

 This class of membership will entitle the member to receive a subscription to the GAPPS newsletter and to have only their name printed in the membership directory.
+There will be no contact information for this class of membership.

 The Board of Directors at their discretion will have the authority to delete any Honorary Member designation previously conferred.